MichelDucartier/ada-jekyll/index.md

 Well, not so fast, the coefficients that determine this relationship are *low*, and only explain about 1% of the variance in a movie's success.
 Bummer.

 Maybe we'll be more lucky by switching gear to genres ?

-# TODO

-Here comes the plot twist, intuitively, we sensed that actors excelling in familiar roles potentially enhances a movie's performance, as this actor is used to a certain personas and knows the various quirks to make it work.
-But, as in any good story, there is a twist.
-The regression revealed a negative correlation where comfort and specialization dragged down movie ratings with confidence intervals at  [-1.070, -0.885] and [-0.273, -0.230] respectively.
-Wait, there is more to find out here.
-The low R-squared value of 0.001 subtly suggests that there is more to the story.
+Actually, not *exactly*..
+As in any good story, there's a plot twist.
+Intuitively, we sensed that actors excelling in a familiar type of movies would enhance a movie's performance, as this actor is used to this genre and knows the various quirks that make it work.
+But, the regression revealed a negative correlation where comfort and specialization dragged down movie ratings!
+Fortunately, those coefficients only explain about 1% of the variance in a movie's success, so they don't impact it too much.

-While **`mip_trope`** and **`trope_likelihood`** play a role on the movie ratings, they are not the main influencers.
-There's likely another key factor that might be an unseen confounder variable.
+Clearly, the polarization of personas and genres have an effect on a movie's performance, as the p-values of the found coefficients are all very near 0.
+However, they are not the main influencers *at all*.
+There's likely another key factor that might be an unseen confounder variable, such as movie quality, the budget in marketing expenses, etc.
 This search of understanding never truly ends.

+# Luca stopped here

 ### OLS Fares